Teaching the English Alphabet

 Helping Students Learn to Write in English

-This is the second article in our series about how to teach English spelling.
-(Click here to read the first article.)
+This is the second article in our 5-part series about how to teach English spelling.
+(Click here to read the main article.)

 The very first step to reading, writing, and spelling in English is to learn the English letters.
 Let’s look at several reasons why beginners should learn not only the English letters, but the order in which they appear in the alphabet.